Nullvora/mabor-bench/crates/backend-comparison/README.md

 Multiple benchmarks and backends can be passed on the same command line.
 In this case, all the combinations of benchmarks with backends will be executed.

-By default `burnbench` uses a compact output with a progress bar which hides the compilation logs and benchmarks results as they are executed.
+By default `maborbench` uses a compact output with a progress bar which hides the compilation logs and benchmarks results as they are executed.
 If a benchmark failed to run, the `--verbose` flag can be used to investigate the error.

 #### Authentication and benchmarks sharing

-Burnbench can upload benchmark results to our servers so that users can share their results with the community and we can use this information to drive the development of Burn.
-The results can be explored on [Burn website][1].
+Maborbench can upload benchmark results to our servers so that users can share their results with the community and we can use this information to drive the development of Mabor.
+The results can be explored on [Mabor website][1].

 Sharing results is opt-in and it is enabled with the `--share` arguments passed to the `run`
 command: